gonewest818/codox-experiment/README.md

 # codox-experiment

-A Clojure library designed to ... well, that part is up to you.

-## Usage
+## Steps taken

-FIXME
+1. `lein new codox-experiment` & add `lein-codox` plugin
+2. configure codox output path to `gh-pages`
+3. add `gh-pages` dir to `.gitignore`
+4. `lein codox` to make sure docs go to the right place
+5. commit and push

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Neil Okamoto

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.